diogobalseiro/catnip/README.md

 Reviewing code for potential issues, suggesting improvements, and validating architectural decisions.

 **Why No "Vibe Coding"**
-Full AI-driven code generation wasn't used, as it tends to be ineffective for structured problems and would be counterproductive in a code challenge where understanding the problem space and demonstrating intentional architectural choices is crucial.
+Full AI-driven code generation wasn't used, as it tends to be ineffective for structured problems and would be counterproductive in a code challenge where understanding the problem space and demonstrating intentional architectural choices is the point.

 ## Possible Future Enhancements